danielrosehill/Claude-Document-This/example-agents/fix-documenter.md

 Done!
 Your GPU driver fix has been documented:
 - Notion: [Page link]
 - Obsidian: /home/daniel/obsidian-notebooks/notes-from-ai/GPU-Fixes/driver-fix-2025-11-16.md
-- Email: Sent to daniel@danielrosehill.co.il with references to both
+- Email: Sent to claude-logs@danielrosehill.co.il with references to both

 All documentation includes the problem, solution, commands used, and verification steps."
 ```